BDSM Responsibilities

 Assault laws are a little bit different in every state.
 But what they have roughly in common is that any physical threat is considered an assault.
 Any physically threatening touch, whether or not the touch has enough impact to batter and injure, is assault and battery.

 Consent to being assaulted cannot be used as a defense.
-It seems there is a double standard here because it is an adequate defence for a football player or boxer within the rules of their sports.
+It seems there is a double standard here because it is an adequate defense for a football player or boxer within the rules of their sports.
 We think of SM play similarly.
 But a prosecutor may not.

-The laws that make consent an inadequate defence were meant to protect domestic violence victims who are too intimidated to file charges.
+The laws that make consent an inadequate defense were meant to protect domestic violence victims who are too intimidated to file charges.
 There has been outreach to law enforcement and medical personnel as to what patterns of body markings are produced by BDSM play so the evidence can be differentiated.
 For example a herring bone, or rib cage pattern, of red strips down a person's back is indicative of BDSM play.
 When such differentiation is made a prosecutor may decline to prosecute, or a doctor or nurse may decline to make a report.
-But there are no guarantees.
-Outreach may not have reached such personnel.
-Or in spite of having been reached they might proceed anyway due to disapproval of SM play.
-Or in spite of having the outreach education the inability to tell the difference anyway.
-Prosecutions for consensual SM play, where there are no complaints on the part of the bottom, are very rare.
-But every time a Top plays even the most careful and honorable of them take a chance as small as it is: reference 1, 2.

 Back To Top

-Dungeon Tortorials Table of Contents
+Dungeon Tortorials

 Hidden Castle's Home Page (The Bailey)